owncloud/web-app-dicom-viewer/README.md

 2. Extract the zip file to the `apps` directory of the oCIS server.
 The `apps` directory is set using the `WEB_ASSET_APPS_PATH` environment variable.

-## Build and run DICOM Viewer for development
+## Build and run DICOM Viewer for Development

 ### Prerequisites